walirt/django-bpmn-widget/README.md

     class Meta:
         model = MyModel
         widgets = {
-            'content': BPMNWidget() # Change it to the field you want to display }
+            'content': BPMNWidget() # change it to the field you want to display }
         fields = '__all__'
 ```